NTNUcourses/opsys/README.md

 # opsys
-Examples and Demos used in the operation system courses at NTNU
+Examples, demos and helper files used in the operating system courses at NTNU